kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/pv-right-sizing-rec.md

 Kubecost is able to provide recommendations for resizing your PVs by comparing their average usage to their maximum capacity, and can recommend sizing down to smaller storage sizes.

-To access the Persistent Volume Right-Sizing Recommendations page, select *Settings* from the left navigation, then select *Right-size persistent volumes*.
+To access the Persistent Volume Right-Sizing Recommendations page, select *Savings* from the left navigation, then select *Right-size persistent volumes*.

 ![Table](/images/rightsizingpv.png)